 How long: 1 week.

 Insider tip: Check seasonal surf forecasts before you go, and look into coastal campsites if you’re on a budget.
+The Basque roads beg a convertible – or better yet, a colourful camper van with surfboards strapped to the roof.

 Kick off in the city of Bergen, on Norway’s southwest coast, and make way past mighty fjords to Voss and the colossal Tvindefossen waterfall.
 Then check the world’s longest road tunnel off your to-do list, a cavernous 24.5km route under the mountains.